akshit7093/Hiring-chatbot/README.md

    ```

 ### 2. Relevance Checker Agent
-The experimental version includes a **relevance checker agent** powered by **Llama 2**.
+The experimental version includes a **relevance checker agent** powered by **llama3.1**.
 This agent evaluates whether a candidate's answer is relevant to the question before sending it to the main evaluation agent.
 This ensures that only relevant answers are evaluated, improving the accuracy of the feedback.

 #### Steps to Use the Relevance Checker Agent
 1. Ensure you have the experimental version of the app (`appp_copy.py`).